Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 It’s possible to refer to declarations both absolutely (using fully qualified names) and relatively (based on scope and imports where the link is defined).
-Though, with links to extensions with `Type` like `[Type.functionName]` it’s possible to refer via fully qualified name only for `Type`.
+Though, with links to extensions with `Type` like `[Type.extensionName]` it’s possible to refer via fully qualified name only for `Type`.
-While when using `[functionName]` fully qualified name is possible only for `functionName`.
+While when using `[extensionName]` fully qualified name is possible only for `extensionName`.

 ```kotlin
 package com.example